 f.
-For purposes of this subpart, when calculating emissions of VOC, emissions of formaldehyde should not be included.
-To determine compliance with the VOC mass per unit output emission limitation, the Permittee shall convert the concentration of VOC in the engine exhaust using the following equation:
+For purposes of this permit, when calculating emissions of VOC, emissions of formaldehyde should not be included.
+To determine compliance with the VOC emission limitation, in terms of mass unit output, the concentration of VOC in the engine exhaust must be converted using the following equation: